 The Secret to SAP and Oracle’s Revenues

-Both SAP and Oracle receive over 50% of their revenues from support and this percentage, combined with the profit margin on their support is really the secret to the revenues of these companies, and they float both of these companies.
+Both SAP and Oracle receive over 50% of their revenues from support.
+This percentage combined with the profit margin on their support, is the secret to the revenues of these companies.
+And they float both of these companies.
 We quote the following.